 An added dimension to burden of being on our game all the time is also being prolific in our work.
 It suddenly isn’t enough to make things well every time, we also have to make a lot of it just to stay relevant.
 Prolific but perfect, too.
 That pressure, for me, is unmanageable.
 So, I just stop creating altogether.
 I’ve started to feel like if I ever want to make a name for myself with my writing, I would have to create a bunch of amazing things, do that quickly, and then keep doing that all the time.
 I think of people who are always posting their art on Instagram everyday, or authors who release books several times a year, or photographers always having a new photo series to offer.
 I can’t keep up with that.
 That makes writing not fun.
 I want to have fun when I create.
 So I’ve stopped trying to make a name for myself.
 Now, don’t get this mixed up.
 Author is still my dream job, and I would love to have that dream come to fruition one day, but I’m done trying to keep up.
 I’m going to write at a rate that feels good for me, publish pieces when they feel good to publish, and let my creativity manifest in a timing that’s right, not rushed.

 There is so much saturation in art, and everything, nowadays.
 Everyone and every company is releasing something new at an alarming rate.
 If this is the case, how can we really dig into and appreciate anything?
-Well, we really can’t.
 The technological advances of our day make it quite simple to make the newest, greatest, best thing.
 But maybe the limitations of the past were an advantage.
 If something took a lot of effort to create, the quality had to be there.
-If an author wanted to publish books a hundred years ago, it didn’t matter if they had forty books written, it mattered if they had one great one.
 Being prolific seems to be of top priority in order to stay relevant in whatever social media algorithm is changing that week.
 I’m here to remind us that that old phrase “quality over quantity” is still true.
-I want to really take my time in my writing projects, produce small pieces here and there when I can that illicit and illustrate to the best of my ability, and just write along the way without this insane publication, prolificacy, perfection pressure.
+I want to really take my time in my writing projects and produce small pieces here and there that express my perspective to the best of my ability. to some it up, I just would like to write along the way without this insane publication, prolificacy, perfection pressure.

 The pressure does me in.
 It’s what stops me.
 I implode with all the ideas in my head but no action to create them, but I psych myself out with the need to create a lot and post post post, but then I also need to create perfectly and eliminate the drafting process.
 I’ve come to resent the drafting process lately, even when, in reality, it’s at the heart of art itself.
 I’m scaling back again and reminding myself that step one is getting words on the page.
 That’s it.
 Multiple drafts don’t happen at once.
 This battle with a combination of perfectionism and fear of missing out has silenced me.
 It amounts to fear.
 I’ve had it with being scared of my own craft, and I’ve begun to take the first steps to change that.
 I’ve come to realize that although remaining silent has become comfortable for me, I think it scares me more than any of this.